 An elaborate set of rules exists by which contested cases in the Office of Administrative Law are handled.
 In many ways, these rules parallel rules applicable to regular courts.
-But, also, in many ways, differences exist.
+But in many ways, differences exist.
 These differences affect how contested matters proceed, as well as rules of evidence in actual hearings.

 Even when the MVC rejects favorable decisions by the ALJ, those decisions can still provide an important benefit to the driver.
 No formal record exists in the conference with the driver improvement analyst.
 With the ALJ, however, every word spoken, and every exhibit received, becomes part of a formal record.
 If the ALJ decision is unfavorable to the driver, or if the MVC rejects the ALJ's favorable ruling, the OAL process gives the driver his or her only opportunity to establish the needed record for appeal to the court.

 Let's recapitulate: The New Jersey Motor Vehicle Commission (MVC) sends you a notice of proposed suspension.
 You (or your lawyer) notifies the MVC that you want a hearing.
 Your notification contains one or more contested facts, or other reasons why the suspension should not take effect as proposed.
 You meet, perhaps with your lawyer, with an MVC analyst.
 The analyst proposes a resolution of the matter.
 You reject it.
-The matter is transferred to the Office of Administrative Law.
+The matter is referred to the Office of Administrative Law.
 With each new stage in the proceedings, the importance of having a lawyer becomes greater and greater.
 If you have not had a lawyer to this point, you desperately need one now.

 The ruling of the MVC at that point, whatever it is, constitutes the final administrative action.
 All of the proceedings until this point have been administrative proceedings.
 It is only at that point that you first have a right to take your case to court.
 The court to which you take your case would be the Appellate Division of the Superior Court of New Jersey.